George W. Bush: Residence

-Following the inauguration of Barack Obama, Bush and his family flew from Andrews Air Force Base to a homecoming celebration in Midland, Texas, following which they returned to their ranch in Crawford, Texas.
-They bought a home in the Preston Hollow neighborhood of Dallas, Texas, where they settled down.
+After the inauguration of Barack Obama, Bush and his family flew from Andrews Air Force Base to a homecoming celebration in Midland, Texas, and then returned to their ranch in Crawford, Texas.
+They bought a home in the Preston Hollow neighborhood of Dallas where they live.

 Bush made regular appearances at various events throughout the Dallas–Fort Worth area, including the opening coin toss at the Dallas Cowboys' first game in the new Cowboys Stadium in Arlington and an April 2009 Texas Rangers game, where he thanked the people of Dallas for helping him settle in, which was met with a standing ovation.
 He also attended every home playoff game during the Rangers' 2010 season and, accompanied by his father, threw out the ceremonial first pitch at the Rangers Ballpark in Arlington for Game 4 of the 2010 World Series on October 31.
+He also threw the first pitch in Game 1 of the 2023 World Series.

 On August 6, 2013, Bush was successfully treated for a coronary artery blockage with a stent.
 The blockage had been found during an annual medical examination.

-In reaction to the 2016 shooting of Dallas police officers, Bush said, "Laura and I are heartbroken by the heinous acts of violence in our city last night.
+In reaction to the 2016 shooting of Dallas police officers, Bush said: "Laura and I are heartbroken by the heinous acts of violence in our city last night.
 Murdering the innocent is always evil, never more so than when the lives taken belong to those who protect our families and communities."